 An experienced personal injury lawyer can often make the difference between receiving a fair shake and between losing your case or settling for peanuts.
 With so much at stake, why take a risk hiring an inexperienced attorney or even representing yourself?

 The lawyers at our firm have managed to obtain millions of dollars in compensation on behalf of injured victims in all sorts of accidents.
-We have handled some of the most challenging case around and know how to pull together the evidence necessary to convince insurance companies to pay our clients.
+We have handled some of the most challenging cases around and know how to pull together the evidence necessary to convince insurance companies to pay our clients.
 We are also unafraid to file a lawsuit in court, if necessary, to vindicate your rights.

 If you have been injured, please contact us today.
 One of our personal injury attorneys in Chilton, WI can meet with you to review the facts of your case.
 Even better, we offer a completely free case evaluation where you can ask us any questions you have.